HTGF | High-Tech Gruenderfonds

 Venture Round in 2013

-Photonics Healthcare GmbH is a medical device company based in Garching, Germany, specializing in the development and commercialization of clinical monitors for measuring cellular oxygen levels.
-Its primary product, the COMET Monitor, enables healthcare professionals to non-invasively assess cellular oxygen metabolism, including both availability and consumption, at the bedside.
-This technology is crucial for detecting hypoxia in tissue cells, allowing doctors to evaluate tissue vitality and make informed decisions regarding treatment interventions.
-By providing real-time data on cellular oxygen dynamics, Photonics Healthcare supports the timely prevention of organ failure and aims to enhance patient care.
-Additionally, the company offers contract research programs to further advance its medical technologies.
+Photonics Healthcare GmbH is a medical device company based in Garching, Germany, specializing in the development and commercialization of clinical monitors for cellular oxygen measurement.
+The company's flagship product, the COMET Monitor, enables healthcare professionals to assess cellular oxygen metabolism, including the availability and consumption of oxygen in tissue cells.
+This non-invasive device provides critical data at the bedside, allowing doctors to detect hypoxia early, evaluate tissue vitality, and make informed decisions regarding treatment interventions.
+By accurately measuring mitochondrial oxygen availability and tension, Photonics Healthcare aims to enhance patient care and prevent potential organ failure, thereby improving the overall effectiveness of medical interventions.
+Additionally, the company offers contract research programs to support further advancements in the field.

 PERORA